Tag: morhardt

 Greg Morhardt, First Baseman, Glens Falls Tigers, 1988.

-Greg Mohardt’s professional career began in Orlando, Florida, as first baseman for the 1984 Orlando Twins of the Class AA Southern League.
+Greg Morhardt’s professional career began in Orlando, Florida, as first baseman for the 1984 Orlando Twins (Class AA Southern League).
 By 1986, he was called up to the Toledo Mud Hens, the Twins AAA affiliate.
 He ended the season with a career best .263 batting average, 13 home runs and 70 RBI.
-Morhardt was well-traveled during the 1987 season as a member of the Portland Beavers in Oregon and the Orlando Twins.
-After a tough year at the plate, the Twins released Morhardt but the Detroit Tigers picked him up.
-His brief stint as a Tiger ended in 1989, and Greg returned home to Connecticut.
+Greg was well-traveled during the 1987 season as a member of the Portland Beavers in Oregon and the Orlando Twins.
+After a tough year at the plate, he was released by the Twins, but the Detroit Tigers picked him up.
+Following his stint with the Tigers Greg returned home to Connecticut.

 Greg Morhardt, MLB Scout, 2014.

-In twilight of his playing career, Greg Morhardt was a star in the Greater Hartford Twilight Baseball League.
+In twilight of his playing career, Greg Morhardt was a star in the GHTBL.
 He played for Tom Abbruzzese’s Society for Savings franchise from 1992 to 1996.
 Then he continued his career in baseball as an area scout for the Los Angeles Angels.
-Most notably, Morhardt scouted Mike Trout at 16 years old and insisted the Angels take Trout in the 2009 MLB Draft.
+Most notably, Greg scouted Mike Trout at 16 years old and insisted the Angels take Trout in the 2009 MLB Draft.
 Greg had been a minor league teammate of Mike Trout’s father Jeff Trout.
-In 2010, Morhardt earned a lifetime achievement in athletics award from The Gilbert School.
-Greg now works for the Boston Red Sox as a professional scout and resides in Winsted, Connecticut.
+In 2010, Greg earned a lifetime achievement in athletics award from The Gilbert School.
+He now works for the Boston Red Sox as a professional scout and resides in Winsted, Connecticut.

 “He had speed and strength.
 It was a perfect storm of athleticism.”